Quantum Re-Uploading for Calorimetry: Optimized Architectures with Extended Expressivity: Results and Hyperparameter Optimization Studies

 The goal of this section is to examine the impact of different initial learning rates on the model’s convergence, final accuracy and loss.
 The results shown in Figure \ref{fig:lr_comparison} highlight the impact of different learning rates on model performance.

-For a learning rate of 0.5 (Figure \ref{fig:lr_0.5}), we observe significant oscillations in both loss and accuracy, indicating instability due to large updates, with accuracy remaining around 0.33.
-In contrast, the learning rate of 5e-05 (Figure \ref{fig:lr_5e-05}) leads to smooth convergence, with accuracy reaching near 1.0, showing a good balance between stability and learning speed.
-Finally, the smaller learning rate of 5e-06 (Figure \ref{fig:lr_5e-06}) provides stable learning but slower convergence, with accuracy improving more gradually.
-These results suggest that 5e-05 is optimal, offering a good trade-off between speed and stability.\\
+For a learning rate of 0.5 using the Adam optimizer (Figure \ref{fig:lr_0.5}), we observe significant oscillations in both loss and accuracy, indicating instability due to large parameter updates, with accuracy remaining around 0.33.
+In contrast, a learning rate of 5e-05 (Figure \ref{fig:lr_5e-05}) with Adam yields smooth convergence, reaching nearly 1.0 accuracy and showing a good balance between stability and learning speed.
+Finally, the smaller learning rate of 5e-06 (Figure \ref{fig:lr_5e-06}) also provides stable learning but slower convergence, with accuracy improving more gradually.
+These results suggest that 5e-05 is optimal for Adam, offering a good trade-off between speed and stability. \cite{dozat2016incorporating}\

 As shown in the graphs (Figures \ref{fig:train_accuracy_lr} and \ref{fig:loss_lr}), high learning rates such as \(5 \times 10^{-1}\) result in higher loss and instability in the model’s performance.
 In contrast, moderate learning rates like \(5 \times 10^{-5}\) and \(5 \times 10^{-6}\) show better convergence, with lower final loss and higher accuracy.